Geology – the bedrock of the operation

 1.9 billion years.
 That is the approximate age of the bedrock and our deposits.
 That makes the bedrock particularly interesting from a geological perspective.
 It holds many unsolved mysteries, undiscovered treasures and the keys to understanding its history.

 Quite simply, geology is the study of the origin, constitution and changes in the Earth’s crust, the bedrock, rock types and soil types.
-Normally, in the science of geology, it doesn’t suffice to just consider the origins of the Earth’s crust in terms of millennia, but rather millions of years.
+Normally, in geology, it is not enough to study Earth’s crust over millennia.
+Instead, we must consider it over millions of years.
 However, in the case of Scandinavia, geologists talk in terms of billions of years.
-But changes can happen quickly, literally from one day to the next, which means that the the playing field is suddenly redrawn.
-This is happens, above all, in the case of volcanic eruptions, but also with respect to minerals and rock types, when we consider mineral deposits and how they have formed.
-Then, the numbers have to be followed by more zeros.

 Analysis of the bedrock

 “When we study an orebody, we often find the answers in the surrounding rock mass.
-Reddish stone, for example, gives an indication that we are approaching the ore,” says Johan Hilmo, field geologist and a member of the exploration team for Per Geijer.
+Reddish stone, for example, gives an indication that we are approaching the ore,” says Johan Hilmo, a field geologist and member of the exploration team for Per Geijer.

+In geology, there is seldom a single answer or a simple explanation for why things are as they are.
+Discoveries often have to be mulled over, considered and reconsidered.
 “It’s a continuous learning process, and we need a team of geologists to discuss the appearance and composition of the drill cores,” says Johan Hilmo.

 Analysis of drill core samples

 Being a geologist is not just about using inherited knowledge and tools.
-It also involves the senses; sight, hearing and touch.
-How a core sample feels at the touch of a magnetic pen (a sort of telescopic magnetic tool), or how the colouration looks; these factors have significance for the data that are subsequently entered into the system.
+It also involves the senses: sight, hearing and touch.
+How a core sample feels when touched with a magnetic pen, a telescopic magnetic tool, matters.
+Its colour also matters.
+These factors affect the data later entered into the system.
+“I have more faith in my colleagues’ judgement, experience and knowledge than any system that makes estimates,” says Laura Lauri, section manager for the field exploration team.

-“I have more faith in my colleagues’ assessments, experience and knowledge than in any system that can make estimations,” says Laura Lauri, section manager for the field exploration team.
-That is why a lot of discussion and dialogue among colleagues is necessary; to assure the quality of the information when core samples are studied.
-In a geology context, this type of study is called geological mapping, which is done according to a set procedure.
+That is why discussion and dialogue among colleagues is necessary; to help assure information quality when studying core samples.
+In geology, this type of study is called geological mapping, which is done using a set procedure.
 Each core sample undergoes the same type of basic visual inspection.

 “We use a few tools; a magnifying glass, different types of hard scrapers and water,” says Jo Miles.